bagel-muncher/aditi_bandaru_csp_2025/navigation/sprints/sprint7/team_teach_index.md

 ---
 layout: page
-title: Big Ideas 3
+title: Big Ideas 2 and 5 Team Teaches
-description: Learning the Basics of Python
+description: Homepage for all the lessons in preparation for the AP CSP Exam
-permalink: /sprints/sprint2/sprint2_homepage/
+permalink: /sprints/sprint7/team_teach_index
-menu: nav/big_ideas_3_nav
+menu:
 ---
 <style>
     .lesson_button {